Computer Crimes Defense

 Overlapping Federal Statutes

 Computer crime charges are often combined with other federal statutes when the alleged conduct overlaps.
 Charges under the laws named above could be paired with wire fraud, mail fraud, identity theft, or money laundering.
-This strategy gives the government leverage during plea negotiations, especially because the potential punishments increase exponentially.
+This strategy gives the government leverage during plea negotiations, especially given the exponential increase in potential punishments.
 Defending these cases requires a lawyer who can handle both the technical aspects of digital evidence and the broader criminal law issues—and the Law Office of John Freeman is ready to tackle the challenge.